Trump faces tough road in getting Supreme Court to intervene | WTOP

 Over the last two days, Trump has leaned in to the idea that the high court should get involved in the election as it did in 2000.
 Then, the court effectively settled the contested election for President George W. Bush in a 5-4 decision that split the court’s liberals and conservatives.

 Then, Bush led in Florida and went to court to stop a recount.
-Trump, for his part, has suggested a strategy that would focus on multiple states where the winning margins appear to be slim.
+Trump has suggested a strategy that would focus on multiple states where the winning margins appear to be slim.
 But he might have to persuade the Supreme Court to set aside votes in two or more states to prevent Joe Biden from becoming president.

 Chief Justice John Roberts, for his part, is not likely to want the election to come down to himself and his colleagues.
 Roberts, who was not on the court for Bush v.
 Gore in 2000 but was a lawyer for Bush, has often tried to distance the court from the political branches of government and the politics he thinks could hurt the court’s reputation.